qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 Information Floater
 -------------------

-As an additionnal tool, the Floater can also be activated.
-This allows to display the values in the panel right next to the cursor.
+As an additional tool, the |floater| :sup:`Floater` can also be activated.
+This allows to display and edit the values in the panel right next to the cursor.

 .. index:: Edit in place
 .. _processing_inplace_edit: